Indonesia's COVID-19 situation nears 'catastrophe' - Red Cross | Health

 Indonesia has reported record daily COVID-19 infections of more than 20,000 in recent days, in a new wave of infections fueled by the emergence of highly transmissible virus variants and increased mobility after the Muslim fasting month.
 "Every day we are seeing this Delta variant driving Indonesia closer to the edge of a COVID-19 catastrophe," said Jan Gelfand, head of the Indonesian delegation of the International Federation of Red Cross and Red Crescent Societies (IFRC), urging better vaccine access globally.

-Hospitals in several designated "red zone" areas have reported overcapacity, including the capital Jakarta, with its isolation beds 93% occupied as of Sunday.
-It comes as pressure grows from health workers for tighter restrictions as infections surge to unprecedented levels.
+Calls have grown from health workers for tighter restrictions as infections surge to unprecedented levels.
 Indonesia's health minister is leading a push for stricter controls, sources familiar with government discussions have told Reuters.

+With patients being turned away some families are taking matters into their own hands.
+On Tuesday Taufik Hidayat, 51, spent his day looking for fresh oxygen tanks.

+"I'm queuing here now to refill oxygen for my wife and son who are now positive with COVID-19," he said.
+"I went around and it all was sold out."
+Sellers in others areas in Jakarta told Reuters their stocks had also dried up, but Sulung Mulia Putra, an official at Jakarta health agency, said the shortage was temporary and due to distribution issues that were being resolved.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)